-Our Academic Writing Strategies program teaches students the strategies that assist with every phase of the writing process, from brainstorming and goal setting to proofreading and revision—strategies that have been researched and proven to work with students at all levels, and especially those who are challenged by learning disabilities.
-Together, the student and tutor will identify the greatest roadblocks to the student’s writing, and choose two to four writing strategies that will best address their challenges.
+Academic Writing Strategies teaches students strategies that assist with every phase of the writing process, from brainstorming and goal setting to proofreading and revision — strategies that have been researched and proven to work with students at all levels, and especially those who are challenged by learning disabilities.
+Together, the student and tutor will identify the greatest roadblocks to the student’s writing, and choose the writing strategies that will best address their challenges.
 Our strategies are evidence-based, and introduced gradually as the student demonstrates understanding.
 Our goal is to help students communicate more effectively, develop ideas, and get what’s in their head down on paper.